davegurnell/bulletin/README.md

 No update function is required.

 Bulletin matches fields in `Update` to fields in `Person` by name and type.
-The only restriction is that the fields have to be defined in the same order.

 If a field in the update has the same type as a field in the original, it always overwrites the original.